rave-soft/grbl-eggbot/README.en.md

    - Log file path (optional): Specify a path to save logs.
 7. Click `Apply`.

+## Connection
+Go to the Connection tab and set:
+- **GRBL Controller USB Port:** Specify the port your GRBL controller is connected to.
+- Click `Apply`.
+- If the connection is successful, a modal dialog will display the status and configuration of the GRBL controller.

 ## GRBL Configuration
 Go to the `GRBL Configuration` tab and set:
-  - **GRBL controller USB port:** Specify the port your GRBL controller is connected to.
   - **X/Y Circumference:** Circumference for X and Y axes (affects step calculations).
   - **Bed Width/Height:** Print area size in X and Y axes (mm).
   - **X/Y Axis Acceleration:** Acceleration for X and Y axes (mm/sec^2).